 The estimated construction contract sum for the relevant period is based on the projected development schedule of Haichang Enterprise Development, taking into consideration their projected commencement dates, project durations and sizes, which are determined by (i) the projected real estate market demand in the relevant cities; (ii) the projected construction costs; and (iii) the projected macroeconomic conditions.
 Other factors affecting the estimated construction contract sum, including (i) the land acquisition and relocation compensation costs; (ii) construction and installation costs (e.g. raw material and machinery costs); (iii) overhead costs (e.g. wages, depreciation costs, electricity and water costs), etc. are also taken into account.
-On this basis, the estimated construction contract sums for the two years ending 31 December 2014 and 2015 are RMB758 million and RMB896 million respectively.
-Therefore, the proposed annual caps (being 1% of the estimated construction contract sums) for the three years ending 31 December 2013, 2014 and 2015 are nil, RMB7,600,000 and RMB9,000,000, respectively.
-For the year ended 31 December 2014, the total construction contract sums amounts to approximately RMB363,400,000, and therefore the annual cap for the Project Management Framework Agreement for that year has not been exceeded.
+On this basis, the estimated construction contract sum for the year ending 31 December 2015 is RMB896 million.
+Therefore, the proposed annual caps (being 1% of the estimated construction contract sums) for the two years ending 31 December 2014 and 2015 are RMB7,600,000 and RMB9,000,000, respectively.
+For the year ended 31 December 2015, the total construction contract sums amounts to approximately RMB707,800,000, and therefore the annual cap for the Project Management Framework Agreement for that year has not been exceeded.